omerhakim/Twitter_Classification/README.md

 <img src = "./mode_5/images/image3.png">

-From the top 5 highest number of Tweets by Congressman( for the time being researched), 4 are democrats (Patty Murray, Debbie Mucarsel Powell, Pramila Jayapal, Sheldon Whitehouse) and only one is republican (Rob Portman).
+From the top 5 of the  Congressman with  highest number of Tweets ( for the time being researched), 4 are democrats (Patty Murray, Debbie Mucarsel Powell, Pramila Jayapal, Sheldon Whitehouse) and only one is republican (Rob Portman).

 <img src = "./mode_5/images/image2.png">